haiwera-silk-cd/magento-devdocs/_includes/php-dev/component-versioning.md

 <div markdown="1">

-Components have the following types of versions:
+组件 have the following types of versions:

 *	Marketing version; in other words, the version the merchant interacts with.